kundroomajid/kundroomajid.github.io/index.md

 - **Machine Learning:** Social Media Analysis, Topic Modelling, Deep Learning

 ## News
+- **[Sept.
+2025]** Paper titled "Enhancing Traffic Management in Smart Cities: A Federated Learning Approach for Traffic Light Violation Detection" published in HCIS, Sept.
+2025.
+[IF 3.0, JCR Top 45.5%]
 - **[August.
 2025]** Paper titled "FedEasy : Federated learning with ease" published in SoftwareX (Elsevier), Aug.
 2025.
 [IF 2.4, JCR Top 40%]
 - **[July.
 2025]** Paper titled "Impact of Network Topologies on Decentralized Federated Learning" accepted in Cluster Computing (Springer), July.
 2025.
 [IF 4.1, JCR Top 21%]
 - **[May.
 2025]** Paper titled " Reinforcement learning-based laser cutting machine parameter optimization" accepted in Journal of Intelligent Manufacturing, May.
 2025.
 [IF 5.9, JCR Top 20%]
 - **[Feb.
 2025]** Paper titled "FLDQN: Cooperative Multi-Agent Federated Reinforcement Learning for Solving Travel Time Minimization Problems in Dynamic Environments Using SUMO Simulation" accepted in Sensors, Feb.
 2025.
 [IF 3.4]
 - **[Jan.
 2025]** **FedEasy** a federated learning framework released as an open-Source project.
 More details can be found at [https://fedeasy.readthedocs.io/](https://fedeasy.readthedocs.io/)
 - **[August.
 2024]** Paper titled "Demystifying Impact of Key Hyper-Parameters in Federated Learning: A Case Study on CIFAR-10 and FashionMNIST" accepted in IEEE Access, August 2024.
 [IF 3.4, JCR Top 34.5%]
-- **[July.
-2024]** Paper titled "Enhancing Traffic Management in Smart Cities: A Federated Learning Approach for Traffic Light Violation Detection" accepted in HCIS, July 2024.
-[IF 3.9, JCR Top 26.3%]
 - **[April.
 2024]** Paper titled "WSN-Driven Advances in Soil Moisture Estimation: A Machine Learning Approach" accepted in MDPI-Electronics, April 2024.
 [IF 2.6, JCR Top 44.5%]
 - **[Dec.
 2023]** Recieved Outstanding Graduate Researcher Award from Chungbuk National University.
 - **[August.
 2023]** Paper titled "Federated Learning with Hyper-Parameter Optimzation" accepted in Journal of King Saud University – Computer and Information Sciences, August 2023.
 [IF 6.9, JCR Top 15%]